JCJaquette/Unstable-Blowup-NLS/README.md

 <> Figure 5&6 (c&d) - Matlab_Github/Self_Similar_Analysis/Self_Similar_2

-Note that for making the figures in "Self_Similar_Analysis", you need to adust the code at the beginning of the file depending on whether you want to make FIgure 5 or 6.
+Note that for making the figures in "Self_Similar_Analysis", you need to adust the code at the beginning of the file depending on whether you want to make Figure 5 or 6.